-The doctors and technicians here at Suttons Bay Animal Hospital have advanced training in dentistry, including oral surgery.
+Here at Suttons Bay Animal Hospital, we offer pet dental care in Suttons Bay.
+The doctors and technicians have advanced training in dentistry, including oral surgery.
 Each anesthetized dental patient receives treatment from a team of medical staff members (doctor and licensed veterinary technician) in order to provide the most thorough and safest care possible for your pet.

 Signs that your pet may need dental care: